npct/pct-shiny/Server.md

 ... we've configured this for 32 processes on each host in production so you don't need to reconfigure haproxy unless you exceed 32 shiny servers per VM

+## Final test

+The shiny webserver shows a static page at the home page, to really be interacting with R (and shiny) we need to go to

+http://npct0.vs.mythic-beasts.com/m/?r=isle-of-wight on the test server and http://npt1.vs.mythic-beasts.com/m/?r=isle-of-wight http://npt2.vs.mythic-beasts.com/m/?r=isle-of-wight on production

 ## Unused services

 As mail and NFS RPC services are not needed